BMX Racing Guide

 Everyone from complete novices to elite riders have to wear the appropriate safety equipment.
 For a newcomer this can be as basic as some jeans, a long sleeved top, full fingered gloves and a full face (motocross style) crash helmet.
 Don’t worry if you don’t have a helmet or gloves when you first start out, the Club has a selection of sizes you can borrow from.

 Club racing is a great opportunity for new racers to dip their toe into the sport.
-Ipswich BMX Club holds a Summer Series race every other Tuesday evening.
+Ipswich BMX Club holds Summer Series races on selected Tuesday evenings.
 There is no requirement to be a member of British Cycling to compete in a club race.

 The East Anglia Region runs a Summer and Winter Series as well as a number of individual events such as the East Anglia Championships that traditionally close the series.
 For Regional Racing you will need to be a Silver or Gold Race member of British Cycling but do not need to have a race licence.